apache/sis-site/content/howto/write_raster.md

      * Demo entry point.
      *
      * @param  args  ignored.
-     * @throws IOException if an error occurred while writing the raster.
+     * @throws DataStoreException if an error occurred while reading or writing the raster.
      */
-    public static void main(String[] args) throws IOException {
+    public static void main(String[] args) throws DataStoreException {
-        GridCoverage data = ...;      // See "Read netCDF" or "Read GeoTIFF" code examples.
         /*
-         * TODO: Apache SIS is missing a `DataStores.write(…)` convenience method.
-         * Writing a TIFF World File is possible but requires use of internal API.
-         * A public convenience method will be added in next version.
-         * For now we use Java I/O API.
+         * In this example we just read an existing grid coverage,
+         * but it could be the result of some calculation instead.
+         * See "Read netCDF" or "Read GeoTIFF" code examples.
          */
-        ImageIO.write(data.render(null), "png", new File("test.png"));
+        GridCoverage data = ReadGeoTIFF.example();
+        try (DataStore store = DataStores.openWritable(new File("output.png"), "PNG")) {
+            /*
+             * In this example, we use the knowledge that PNG format can store only one image.
+             * So we can cast to `WritableGridCoverageResource`.
+If the format supported many
+             * images (e.g. GeoTIFF), the store would rather be a `WritableAggregate`.
+             */
+            var writable = (WritableGridCoverageResource) store;
+            writable.write(data);
+        }
     }
 }
 {{< / highlight >}}